crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_opnsense.md

 ### Plugin installation

 :::caution
-With OPNsense 22.1, if you are using a RAM filesystem for `/var` (you can verify `Settings > Miscellaneous > Disk/Memory Settings`) you need to disable it before proceeding, because Crowdsec keeps a small persistent database in `/var/db`.
+With OPNsense 22.1, if you are using a RAM filesystem for `/var` (you can verify `Settings > Miscellaneous > Disk/Memory Settings`) you need to disable it before proceeding, because the `Security Engine` keeps a small persistent database in `/var/db`.
 When the `/var` directory is in RAM, the database is re-created from scratch at each reboot.
 The ram disk was changed to `/var/log` for 22.7, which does not interfere with the database.
 :::

 With OPNsense 22.1: